WalletHub, Financial Company

 Furthermore, credit cards for people with bad credit tend to have spending limits that are far below $10,000.
 Most unsecured cards for bad credit give you a starting limit of around $300, and fees eat into a lot of that early on.
 So, if you have bad credit, you’re not going to find a credit card capable of financing a big-ticket purchase.

-At the end of the day, getting a credit card with a specific spending limit should not be your top priority when you have bad credit.
-You’re unlikely to get an unsecured card with a $10,000 limit until you have excellent credit.
-So, rebuilding your credit as inexpensively as possible is the best approach in the long run.
-Above all else, that means getting approved for a credit card as quickly as possible and paying your bill on time every month.
+Getting a credit card with a specific spending limit should not be your top priority when you have bad credit, instead, rebuilding your credit is the best approach in the long run.
+Above all else, that means getting approved for a credit card as quickly as possible and paying your bill on time every month to help you improve your credit core.

 Ronan Agan, Member